smartfog/fogflow/doc/en/source/k8sIntegrationYAML.rst

 Now verify the deployments using,

-1. Fogflow dashboard : In your browser, type for http://<externalIPs>:80 (externalIPs is the one mentioned in nginx.yaml file).
+1. Fogflow dashboard : In your browser, type for http://<externalIPs>:80 (externalIPs is the same one as mentioned in nginx.yaml file).

 2. Check for pods status, using **kubectl get pods --namespace=fogflow**